Vivify-Ideas/laravel-angular-base/README.md

 # laravel-angular-base
-This project can be used as starting point for developing Laravel + AngularJS applications.
+This project can be used as a starting point when developing Laravel + AngularJS applications.